Are Powers Of Attorney Necessary?

 Which POA Is Best For Me?

 Although you can draft your own POA or find a fill-in-the-blank template online, enlisting the help of an attorney will ensure that your POA is tailored to your needs and that it complies with Pennsylvania’s laws.
 The five types available to you are as follows:

-Medical power of attorney — make medical decisions for incapacitated designator
+- Medical power of attorney — makes medical decisions for incapacitated designator

 Choosing the right POA depends entirely on what you intend to prepare for and retaining a lawyer in this situation can help you determine this and other factors.

 Whether you need someone to make a one-time transaction on your behalf while you are unavailable or are just preparing for the future, a POA can allow for a seamless transfer of decision-making power.
 To get started on drafting your POA today, speak to an attorney at Silverman, Tokarsky & Forman, L.L.C.
 Call 814-792-2412 or use our online form to request your consultation at our Johnstown, Somerset or Windber locations today.